morales-felix/SMART-on-FHIR-Python-app/README.md

 ## Introduction

-This project is a Python application developed to display Coverage information.
+This project is a Python application developed to display Patient and Observation resources.
 It is functionally the same as the app showcased in this tutorial: <https://engineering.cerner.com/smart-on-fhir-tutorial/>.
 However, it is built in Python using the Flask framework, and it is hosted locally.
 It uses OAuthLib to handle OAuth2.0/SMART on FHIR authentication with the EMR's FHIR server.

 It is designed to be launched on SMART Health IT's sandbox (<https://launch.smarthealthit.org/>) with a Provider EHR Launch.
 To be able to launch this app on Cerner or Epic sandboxes, you would need to register this application with either of them to obtain a client ID, a base URL, and a list of allowed scopes, and then set up those parameters accordingly in the `ehr_launch.py` file.